3901 Greenspring Ave.

 Dr. Amy Keefer is the supervising clinical psychologist within the Center for Autism and Related Disorders and coordinates the Post-Doctoral Residency in Clinical Child Psychology and Neurodevelopmental Disabilities in the Department of Neuropsychology and the Center for Autism and Related Disorders.
-She is an instructor in the Department of Psychiatry and Behavioral Sciences at Johns Hopkins University School of Medicine.
-Dr. Keefer is a licensed psychologist and is board certified in cognitive and behavioral psychology.
+She is an assistant professor in the Department of Psychiatry and Behavioral Sciences at The Johns Hopkins University School of Medicine.
+Dr. Keefer is a licensed psychologist and is board-certified in cognitive and behavioral psychology.

 Dr. Keefer completed her undergraduate education at Messiah College in 1997 and received her doctorate in clinical psychology from Drexel University in 2003.
 She completed a post-doctoral fellowship in clinical psychology at Philhaven Behavioral Healthcare and was then employed at Philhaven’s Center for Autism and Developmental Disabilities.
 Dr. Keefer obtained a position at the Kennedy Krieger Institute in 2007 and her current duties include clinical care, training, and research within the Center for Autism and Related Disorders.
 She is the supervising clinical psychologist and coordinates the Post-Doctoral Residency in Clinical Child Psychology and Neurodevelopmental Disabilities.